-Victoria Núñez, Ph.D., is a New York-born scholar of U.S. Latinx studies, bilingual education, and English as a new language instruction at Mercy College.
+Victoria Núñez, Ph.D., is a New York-born scholar of U.S. Latinx studies, bilingual education, and English as a new language instruction at Mercy University.
 Her interdisciplinary research addresses second language writing, teacher preparation for multilingual education, access in higher education, and the foundations of multilingual/multicultural education.

 Dr. Núñez has presented in state-wide and national meetings, addressing Latinx community literacy practices in TESOL education, folklore, and incorporating parent and community cultural funds of knowledge in K-12 schools.
 Dr. Núñez’s scholarship draws inspiration from her background as a scholar, a parent of an emergent bilingual child, and a parent activist.
-She builds bridges between the College and the community through her diversity and equity volunteer work on the Tarrytown Public Schools Diversity and Equity Team, and a Mercy College representative on the Rivertown Parent Education Steering Committee.
+She builds bridges between the University and the community through her diversity and equity volunteer work on the Tarrytown Public Schools Diversity and Equity Team, and a Mercy University representative on the Rivertown Parent Education Steering Committee.

 Further, her research interests include global discussions of multilingualism and bilingual education.
 To that end, she is publishing a chapter in a forthcoming volume, Critical Understandings of Latinx and Global Education (Dec., 2021, Brill).
 She edited a volume of The Global Education Review on New Perspectives on Bilingualism, Biliteracy and Biculturalism in a Globalized World in 2015.